lazywalker/DigiSkimmer/README.md

 FYI, [Here](https://www.raspberrypi.org/blog/docker-comes-to-raspberry-pi/) is a quick setup guide for Raspberry Pi, for short, all you need to do is run `curl -sSL https://get.docker.com | sh`

+TIPS: DO NOT use over 8 simultaneous tasks when you using docker on raspberry pi, it may cause memory leak to your kiwi.

 # Manual Setup
 If you want to do it manually follow those steps.
 ## 1. Preparation